ZuzannaKozyra/Womens_clothing_reviews/README.md

 # Womens_clothing_reviews
-Keywords' influence on rating analisys
+Keywords' influence on rating and recommendation of products analisys